Aayush54000/Assignment/README.md

   - `odi_cricket.db`: The SQLite database file where the ingested cricket data is stored.
 This database is structured to support efficient data retrieval and complex querying.

 - Documentation:
-  - `Theory/`: Contains the answers of Question 0, Question 4, Question 5.
+  - `Questions & Answers/`: Contains the answers of Question 0, Question 4, Question 5.

 ## Getting Started